 Z Grill’s core values include delivering affordable and premium pellet grills.
-Traeger offers an amazing variety of grills and is the most popular manufacturer with records sales each year.
+Traeger offers an amazing variety of grills and is the most popular manufacturer, with record sales each year.
 At their price range, they offer the best quality and features and are arguably well priced for what you get.

 Temperature Control – Traeger wins